DXHeroes/knowledge-base-content/practices/agile_events.md

 - **[Demotivated team](/problems/demotivated-team)**
   The team is confused.
 They do not understand why they should do the events, the planning does not work.
 - **Events are not engaging**
   Events are dehumanized, boring, the team members struggle to concentrate.
 Make the events fun!
-Be friendly, lightweight your language.
+Be friendly, lightweight to Present.
 - **Micromanagement**
   Everyday meetings can feel like an additional layer of micromanagement to a regular amount of work.
 Nobody likes micromanagement.
 Explain the benefits of periodic meetings to your team.
 - **Focusing too much on standups**